Andrew Garbarino: LGBT rights

-In 2021, Garbarino co-sponsored the Fairness for All Act, the Republican alternative to the Equality Act.
+In 2021, Garbarino co-sponsored the Fairness for All Act, a Republican alternative to the Equality Act.
 The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.

-On July 19, 2022, Garbarino and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Garbarino was one of 46 Republicans who voted for the Respect for Marriage Act, codifying the right to same-sex marriage in federal law.